Montagnard (Vietnam): Post Vietnam War

+Despite previous promises, the Vietnamese Communist leaders did not care about the Montagnards after the war.
+Vietnamese colonization of the Highlands resumed.
+Montagnard lands were seized and given to coffee and aluminum companies.
+The anticommunist wing of FULRO decided to continue their insurgency against now-unified Vietnam.
 Purges from the People's Army of Vietnam in 1976 and 1979 revealed that there were some Montagnards in its senior positions.
-FULRO continued the fight against the united Vietnamese government, the insurgency lasted into the mid 1980s.
+FULRO continued the fight against the united Vietnamese government; the insurgency lasted into the mid-1980s.